-Ping An of China SIF – RMB Bond Fund (the "Fund") principally invest in RMB denominated income instruments which may fall in value and therefore your investment in the Fund may suffer loss.
+Ping An of China SIF – RMB Bond Fund (the “Fund”) principally invest in RMB denominated Income Instruments (as defined below) which may fall in value and therefore your investment in the Fund may suffer loss.

 The price of the Fund can be volatile and can go down substantially within a short period of time.
 In the worst case scenario, the value of the Fund may be worth substantially less than the original amount you have invested and in an extreme case could be worth nothing.

 The Fund is an investment product and is NOT equivalent to bank deposits, therefore there is no guarantee in respect of repayment of principal.
 There is no guaranteed dividend payment.

 The investment decision is yours.
 You should not invest in the Fund unless the intermediary who sells it to you has explained to you that the product is suitable for you having regard to your financial situation, investment experience and investment objectives.
 Investors should not only base their decision on this material alone.
 The investor should refer to the Fund’s explanatory memorandum (including the risk factors and charges stated therein) to get further details.

 RMB Currency Risk: